CATS AT WORK: Alternative Placement for Feral Cats

 I read you’re “releasing” cats on the streets.
 Is this true?

 Not quite!
-We work with community members to find ideal location for the cats that are in need of this program.
+We work with community members to find ideal locations for the cats that are in need of this program.
 Our Cats At Work are feral or free-roaming cats and become part of the community!

 1,000 cats all at once?!